forthy42/net2o/wiki/net2o.md

 * The internet bases on assumptions 20-30 years old
 * These assumptions are wrong today
-* Much of it followed the "good enough" principle
+* Much of it followed the “good enough” principle
 * There's a huge pile of accumulated cruft
 * Fixing this mess one-by-one is the wrong attempt